niko17x/shopping-cart/README.md

             - Each product card contains: product image, title, price, add-to-cart button.
         • AddToCartButton.js => Button rendered in every 'ProductCard.js' component & in 'DetailedItemPage.js'.
         - Clicking on this component renders the specific item count in cart.
+        • CartModal.js => Modal that appears when clicked on the shopping cart in NavBar.js.
+        • ModalProductCard.js => Product cards displayed inside modal.

 # Logic:
 *** Note: Primary objective for this project => React testing and routing!!!

 # Todo's:
   •• ShoppingPage.js :
+    • Clicking on the product card:
+      [check] opens a new page with product details.
     • Clicking on Add to Cart button:
+      [check] Add a 'red dot' design on the cart to indicate item being added to cart based on 'itemInCart' state located in App.js.
       [] Adds the product to the cart.
-      [] Add a 'red dot' design on the cart to indicate item being added to cart.
     • Clicking on the shopping cart in the navbar:
       [] Opens modal on the right side.
     • What happens inside the 'cart modal':